valeriepatu9/ece-devops-2020-fall/PROJECT.md

   - **The exam** in the format QCM will take place online via Moodle according to the planning.
 It will include from 20 to 30 questions (for 1 min.
 30 sec. each), which were studied throughout all the modules.

-  - **The project** has to be sent for evaluation **no later than 27th April**.
+  - **The project** has to be sent for evaluation **no later than 27th April 2020**.
 Work on a project can be carried out by 1 student or a team of 2 or a maximum of 3 students.

 ## How to send a project for evaluation?